c0dycode/BL2ModStuff/Lootpools.md

 Move to the area the enemy spawns in and enter this into the console:
 ***getall AIPawnBalanceDefinition Name***

+If you don't want to remember the exact command, you can also just create a new file in "Borderlands 2\Binaries\" Remember, you don't need to give it an extension.
+So you can just create a new .txt file, edit it, and save it/rename it to just "lootpool" for example.

+This way you can just type ***exec lootpool*** instead of ***exec lootpool.txt*** for example.

 In this example I'm in Lynchwood at the Travel Station and want to get the "Sheriff"'s Lootpool.
 The command results are the follwing: